Apollo-o/Whistle/README.md

-## Welcome to Whistle

-This repository provides resources and programs to retrieve metadata.
-As well as, tools that protect you on the internet.

 ### Guerilla Open Access Manifesto

 Information is power.
 But like all power, there are those who want to keep it for